-- (5) Based on information contained in Schedule 13G/A filed February 5, 2020 with the Securities and Exchange Commission, BlackRock, Inc. has sole voting power over 1,293,963 shares, sole dispositive power over 1,325,615 shares and no shared voting or dispositive power with respect to any shares. - (6) Based on information contained in Schedule 13G filed February 11, 2020 with the Securities and Exchange Commission, LSV Asset Management has sole voting power over 698,088 shares, sole dispositive power over 1,167,653 shares and no shared voting or dispositive power with respect to any shares. - (7) Based on information contained in Schedule 13G filed jointly by Contrarius Investment Management Limited and Contrarius Investment Management (Bermuda) Limited (together, "Contrarius") on February 6, 2020 with the Securities and Exchange Commission.
-Contrarius has shared voting and dispositive power over 1,157,947 shares and no sole voting or dispositive power with respect to any shares. - (8) William Dillard, II, Chairman and Chief Executive Officer of the Company, Alex Dillard, President of the Company, and Mike Dillard, Executive Vice President of the Company, are officers and directors of W.D.
+- shares, sole dispositive power over 1,643,114 shares and no shared voting or dispositive power with respect to any shares. - (6) Based on information contained in Schedule 13G filed February 13, 2019 with the Securities and Exchange Commission, LSV Asset Management has sole voting power over 757,447 shares, sole dispositive power over 1,313,112 shares and no shared voting or dispositive power with respect to any shares. - (7) Based on information contained in Schedule 13G/A filed February 11, 2019 with the Securities and Exchange Commission, The Vanguard Group has sole voting power over 12,978 shares and sole dispositive power over 1,190,191 shares.
+The Vanguard Group has shared voting power over 2,094 shares and shared dispositive power over 13,623 shares. - (8) William Dillard, II, Chairman and Chief Executive Officer of the Company, Alex Dillard, President of the Company, and Mike Dillard, Executive Vice President of the Company, are officers and directors of W.D.
 Company, Inc. and own 27.4%, 27.9% and 26.3%, respectively, of the outstanding voting stock of W.D.
 Company, Inc. William Dillard, II, Alex Dillard and Mike Dillard act by majority with respect to voting and dispositive power over these shares.